FarmData2/FarmData2/modules/README.md

 - use bin/test.bash (see its docs).

-- use watch:fd2 by default and just run in live farmOS.
+- use watch:fd2 by default and just run in live farmOS???

   - point to another document that discusses the use of the dev and preview servers.

 - Any `it` with an `intercept` should include `{ retries: 4 }` to tolerate some of the flake that appears to go with `cy.intercept`.

+- Any test that uses the database should reset it in the `before` hook.

 ## Entry point structure